hdShang/arxiv-daily/docs/cs-RO/2025-10-31/papers/251200021v1-foundation-models-for-trajectory-planning-in-autonomous-driving-a-re.md

 ---
 layout: default
-title: Foundation Models for Trajectory Planning in Autonomous Driving: A Review of Progress and Open Challenges
+title: "Foundation Models for Trajectory Planning in Autonomous Driving: A Review of Progress and Open Challenges"
 ---

 # Foundation Models for Trajectory Planning in Autonomous Driving: A Review of Progress and Open Challenges